marty777/ponderthis/2023/05/README.md

 		$  may2023 --bonus

-Increasing the number of worker threads to a value close to the number of available cores will increase the speed of the initial indexing of *Q* vectors and the matrix multiplication step.
+Increasing the number of worker threads to a value close to the number of available cores will increase the speed of the matrix multiplication step.

 ## Discussion